-Cybersecurity Risk - Effective cybersecurity risk management has never been more important than in today's environment.
-Boards of directors, owners and executive management (the governance team) face an enormous challenge: to oversee how the organization manages cybersecurity risk.
+Cybersecurity - Effective cybersecurity risk management continues to be more important than ever in today's environment.
+Those charged with governance and executive management (the governance team) face an enormous challenge: to oversee how the City manages cybersecurity risk.

-An effective cybersecurity risk management program provides reasonable, but not absolute, assurance that material breaches are prevented or detected, and mitigated in a timely manner.
+An effective cybersecurity risk management program includes assessments of your comprehensive risk, controls and vulnerabilities to provide reasonable, but not absolute, assurance that material breaches are prevented or detected, and mitigated in a timely manner.
 The combined effects of an organization's dependency on IT, the complexity of IT networks and business applications, extensive reliance on third parties and human nature (i.e., susceptibility to social engineering) are only likely to increase the need for effective cybersecurity risk management programs.
-Elements of an effective cyber risk management program should include: